 - Get a jump box that is powerful enough to turn over a Mercedes-Benz engine.
-Generally, you need a jump box that has 1000 peak amps or more.
+Generally, it would be best to have a jump box with 1000 peak amps or more.
 The best jump starter that is very practical and portable and will start your Mercedes-Benz is the NOCO 1000 Amp 12 volt Lithium Jump Starter, shown in the picture below.
-They also make a 2000 amp portable power bank which will jump start the car easily, but that is more expensive.
+They also make a 2000 amp portable power bank that will jump-start the car easily but is more expensive.

-- Set your Mercedes-Benz shifter in park and press the parking / emergency brakes.
+- Set your Mercedes-Benz shifter in the park and press the parking/emergency brakes.

-- Turn car off.
+- Turn the car off.
 Remove key from the ignition.

 - Open hood.
-If you are having a difficult time opening the hood of your Mercedes-Benz, read our post How to Open a Mercedes-Benz hood.
+If you have difficulty opening your Mercedes-Benz hood, read our post How to Open a Mercedes-Benz hood.

-- Connect the buster jump box cables to the positive and negative jump start terminals shown below.
+- Connect the buster jump box cables to the positive and negative jump start terminals below.

-- Connect the Positive (+) red jump box clamp to the jump start terminal of your Mercedes-Benz.
+- Connect the Positive (+) red jump box clamp to your Mercedes-Benz jump start terminal.
 The jump start terminal is typically covered with a red plastic with the Plus (+) sign on top.
-If you don’t have jump start connection points then connect to the battery as follows.
+If you don’t have jump start connection points, connect to the battery as follows.

-- Connect the black Negative (-) clamp to the negative ground post located on the frame.
-If you can’t find the negative terminal, you could also connect the negative clamp to the metal frame of the vehicle.
+- Connect the black Negative (-) clamp to the negative ground post on the frame.
+If you can’t find the negative terminal, you could also connect the negative clamp to the vehicle’s metal frame.

-- If you jump box has a ON switch make sure to turn to ON.
-Many jump starters boxes don’t have a ON switch.
+- If your jump box has an ON switch, turn it to ON.
+Many jump starter boxes don’t have an ON switch.

-- Turn ignition to position 2, all dash lights will be on but do not start the car.
+- Turn the ignition to position 2, and all dash lights will be on but do not start the car.
 Turn off your lights and all other vehicle accessories.